butter9scotch/RISCVBusiness/source_code/caches/l1/uvm-tb/readme.md

 ```
 ## Design Notes:
 - Need to drive byte_en to memory, at least full word (4'b1000)
+- evicting the right data but wrong address

 ## TODO
 - [ ] figure out how to deal with compulsory miss to Memory BFM.
 What value should we predict?